COFA Free Health Insurance?

 Contact OregonHealthCare.gov and apply for the Oregon Health Plan (OHP).

-- If you are eligible for OHP+, apply for health insurance coverage through OHP.
+- If you are eligible for OHP+, apply for health coverage through OHP.

 - If you are NOT eligible, apply for COFA premium assistance through a community partner or agent near you.

-- Your COFA pre-approval letter will come in the mail and tell you about your standard silver level insurance plan option.
+- Your COFA pre-approval letter will come in the mail and tell you about your standard silver-level plan option.

 - Enroll on a standard silver plan.

 A premium tax credit will reduce what you pay for health plan premium.
 When you apply for health insurance, you estimate your expected modified adjusted gross income for the year.
 If your estimate falls in the range to save, you need to use an advance payment of the premium tax credit to lower your monthly insurance premium.
 Therefore, it is very important to estimate as accurately as you can.
 If at the end of the year you’ve taken more premium tax credit in advance than you’re due based on your income, you’ll have to pay back the extra when you file your tax return.
 If you’ve taken less than you qualify for, you’ll get the difference back and will need to send this difference to the program.

 Full medical coverage; health care items and services, such as doctor’s visits, hospital, and prescriptions, covered under a health insurance plan.

 The percentage of costs of a covered health care service you pay after you’ve paid your deductible.
 The COFA Premium Assistance Program will pay you back ore reimburse you for your co-insurance.

 A fixed-amount you pay for a health care service covered by your insurance, for instance, a $10 of ce visit co- pay.
 The COFA Premium Assistance Program will pay you back for your co-payments.